 When Random Start Phase is On, the LFO will start at a different, random phase every time.
+If one of the Random waveforms is selected, this parameter is not shown.

 By default, almost all of the LFO waveforms are centered around 0, and then swing all the way from -100 to +100.
 Offset lets you shift the LFO up and down, so that-for instance-it's centered on 50, and then swings from -50 to +150.